Dante-Cadiz/lemon-qualitycontrol/README.md

 ### Presentation of data visualisation plots

 * The Lemons Visualiser page covers the first Data Analysis business objective of the project.
-It contains toggle-able plots that can easily be opened and closed via the inbuilt toolbar, examples of which are below.\n
+It contains toggle-able plots that can easily be opened and closed via the inbuilt toolbar, examples of which are below.
 ![Average and variability of images example](https://i.imgur.com/EyEADjt.png)
 ![Difference between average and variability of images](https://i.imgur.com/3D4JndY.png)
 * This app page also contains an image montage creation tool, where the user can slect a class of label for which to display a montage generated via graphical presentation of random validation set images.